Field of bluebonnets at Bluebonnet Park in Ennis

 Our Tour

 Our tour followed the highlighted section of the trail map, starting in Palmer on the north end, heading east and circling around the town of Bristol, before finally heading southwest back to Ennis.
-Though not officially part of the Bluebonnet Trails, our tour ended at Ennis’ Bluebonnet Park, a city park that also boasts a fine display of bluebonnets.
+Though not officially part of the Bluebonnet Trails, our tour ended at Ennis’ Bluebonnet Park; it’s a city park that also boasts a fine display of bluebonnets.
 In case the map link changes before you have a chance to read this post, I’ve recreated our entire route from Google Maps:

 Past Bristol, the trail temporarily leaves the wider state highway for a series of narrower Ellis County roads.
 Soon after turning onto Andrews Road from Slate Rock Road, look to your left for an iconic photo opportunity – a mixed field of bluebonnets and Indian paintbrush in front of a Texas-themed building.